 If You Live in These Cities, Pest Populations Are About to Spike

-April showers bring May flowers, but abnormal fall and winter weather can bring cockroaches, rats, and mosquitoes.
+April showers bring May flowers, but abnormal fall and winter weather can bring ticks, rats, and mosquitoes.
 Yikes!
-If you live in any of these ten cities, you're at greatest risk.
+Learn what precautions to take if you live in any of these ten cities.

 And these critters are more than just unwelcome visitors in your home—they can also be dangerous.
 “From food contamination and respiratory issues caused by rodents and cockroaches to…Lyme disease spread by ticks, diseases transmitted by pests pose a significant threat to public health and require vigilance to help reduce exposure,” explains an NPMA source.